Ivo-Balbaert/The_Way_to_Jai/book/8_Modules_-_Structuring_the_code_of_a_project.md

 # Chapter 8 – Modules - Structuring a project's code

-A Jai project consists of a start-up file, usually called ´main.jai´, which contains tne `main :: ()` entry-point procedure.
+A Jai project consists of a start-up file, usually called ´main.jai´, which contains the `main :: ()` entry-point procedure.
 In § 3.2.2 we saw how we can import a module in our project by using `#import`.
 We encountered the implicitly loaded _Preload_ module in § 4C

 **Searching for identifier names**
 When an identifier for a type, variable or procedure is encountered while compiling, the compiler first looks in the current source file.
 Then it searches the imported modules (if any, see § 8.1), and it also searches the loaded files (see § 8.2).

 Imported modules are always built from source, in full, every time you compile your program.